 3. Hamilton Pool

 Hamilton Pool is one of the best swimming holes in Texas.
-Located about 45 minutes from Austin, this historic jade green pool is made from the water coming off a 50-foot waterfall.
+This famous swimming hole is located about 45 minutes from Austin.
+The historic jade green pool is made from the water coming off a 50-foot waterfall.
 It’s truly something to see.
 Reservations are required to enter the Hamilton Pool Preserve during the busy summer months.
 Weather conditions and road construction cause the pool to close from time to time so check the website before visiting.
 This is a great place to bring family and friends to enjoy an afternoon relaxing, swimming and soaking in the beauty of this natural swimming hole.

-If you’re looking for indoor Texas waterparks to escape the hot sun in summer or trying to get out of the house during the winter months–this is the place to go.
-Epic Waters is known for its giant retractable roof and truly epic rides.
+If you’re looking for indoor water parks to escape the hot sun in summer or trying to get out of the house during the winter months–this is the place to go.
+Epic Waters is known for its giant retractable roof and truly epic water slides.
 You can relax while floating the lazy river, learn to boogie board on the FlowRider and enjoy other water activities at this 80,000 square-foot facility.

 5. South Padre Island

 South Padre Island is a 34-mile long town on a barrier island on the Gulf Coast of Texas.
 Known for they’re sandy beaches, wonderful local restaurants and a wide variety of activities for the whole family to enjoy.
 Check out our list of 9 reasons to visit South Padre Island.
 This is one of the best affordable beaches in Texas.

 TravelingMom Tip: Avoiding planning a visit to South Padre Island during spring break.
 This is a popular spring break destination for Texas college students.